robinson-t/Android-Programming-Big-Nerd-Ranch-Solutions/README.md

 # Solutions to Android Programming: The Big Nerd Ranch Guide (3rd Edition)

-This repository contains the my solutions to this course.
+This repository contains my solutions to this course.
 The challenges should be completed on most.

 The exercises so far and a brief summary of areas they touch upon: